tjingboem/AthenaCLpipe/readme.md

 back into Blue to:
 python2 athenaPipe.py $infile
-where athenaPipe.py is installed in AthenaCL.
+where athenaPipe.py is installed in AthenaCL. athenaPipe.py can be found in the examples folder of Blue.

 AthenaCL can be installed as a side package of python2, or you can leave it in your home directory.